Microsemi/switchtec-user/README.md

 * Dump firmware logs
 * Send a hard reset command to the switch
 * Update and readback firmware as well as display image version and CRC info
+* A simple ncurses GUI that shows salient information for the switch

 ## Installation